Available on the Enterprise plan. Contact sales to learn more.

 - Go to the AWS Bedrock console

-- Open Model access and request access to the Anthropic Claude model(s) you plan to use.
-We recommend using Claude Sonnet 4.
+- Open Model access and request access to the Anthropic Claude model(s) you plan to use, such as Opus 4.8 or Sonnet 5.

 - Wait for approval